jmcrd/How-to-Highlight-or-select-text-in-different-ways-Windows-/README.md

 # In Windows How to Select Or Highlight Text in Different Ways

-## File To Download For Working On this Tutorial [link to my File](ForSelectionAndShortcuts.txt)

 # Introduction

 Welcome to the ultimate tutorial for mastering essential computer skills on Windows!

 In this tutorial, we will learn in Windows OS how to select text, files, and folders by using both mouse and keyboard, must know three keyboard shortcut keys, how to move text, files, and folders, and how to rename files and folders.

+# File to Download to work With me

 From my GitHub If you want to download the file I am using in this tutorial and save it to your local computer using Google Chrome, you follow these steps and You can also use your own file.
    1. Press the Windows key + R on your keyboard to open the "Run" dialog.
 In the text field type `explorer https://github.com/jmcrd/Essential_Computer_Skills`  and hit Enter.
 It will take you to my GitHub repository.